heremaps/xyz-documentation/docs/api/devguide/searchableproperties.md

 This section describes how to use the extended capability of enabling property-search for user-specified properties of your GeoJSON features inside a space.

-It is recommended that you read the ["properties-search"](propertiessearch.md) guide before proceding with this more specific guide.
+It is recommended that you read the ["properties-search"](propertiessearch.md) guide before proceeding with this more specific guide.

 ## Searching for features in a space